This post may contain affiliate links. Read the full disclosure here.

 Can I plant orchid aerial roots?

-If you have very dry air, you may want to plant your orchid’s aerial roots, rather than watching them slowly shrivel and disintregrate into dust.
+If you have very dry air, you may want to plant your orchid’s aerial roots, rather than watching them slowly shrivel and disintegrate into dust.

-Monstera aerial roots are adventitous – they grow from somewhere unexpected and are separate to ground roots BUT they can adapt into ground roots if planted.
+Monstera aerial roots are adventitious – they grow from somewhere unexpected and are separate from ground roots BUT they can adapt into ground roots if planted.

 Orchid roots are ALL aerial roots (in epiphytic orchids anyway) that would pretty to live in the open air.
 However, they can be grown in such a way that some of their aerial roots are adapted to live in a substrate such as bark, moss, water, or leca.